Volunteer Abroad With Children in Kindergartens, Orphanages and Disability Care Centres

 If you have qualifications or relevant experience, such as a social worker or psychologist, then you can volunteer on a Care project as a Professional.

-Those aged 16-19 can join our Care & Community Short-term Specials.
+Those aged 16-19 can join our Care & Community High School Specials.
 These group projects allow you to get involved in Care work alongside other people your age, under the supervision of our local staff.

 What makes our Care projects different?